-Many women suffer from a onslaught of unwelcomed pelvic floor symptoms such as incontinence, prolapse, painful sex, and dry vaginas, even many years after giving birth.
+Many birthing people suffer from a onslaught of unwelcome pelvic floor symptoms such as incontinence, prolapse, painful sex, and dry vaginas, even many years after giving birth.
 Although super common, avoiding trampolines and peeing when your laugh doesn’t have to be the new normal.
 So what does this rehab entail?
 Susi Hately tells us more.
 Check it out!

 What we talked about:

 - What seems normal doesn’t have to be so

 - When is it a good time to start this rehab?